 Archive Removed Files

-By default, the feature applies only to the selected folder, but it can also include all subfolders.
-If an entire folder is deleted, that folder and its contents are archived, with the folder itself renamed using the configured archive naming format.
+By default, the rule applies only to the selected folder, and it can be extended to all subfolders.
+When an entire folder is deleted, the folder and its contents are archived, and the folder itself is renamed using the configured archive naming format.

 Creating an Archive Removed Files Rule

-When creating an Archive Removed Files rule, Site Administrators choose the folder where deletions or overwrites may occur, select an archive path where removed content will be stored, and define a filename pattern to control how archived items are named.
-An optional time zone can be set so timestamp tokens match local time, and the rule can be applied either to the selected folder only or to all of its subfolders.
+To create the rule, a Site Administrator picks the folder where deletions or overwrites may occur, picks an archive path where removed content will be stored, and defines a filename pattern that controls how archived items are named.
+An optional time zone makes timestamp tokens match local time.
+The rule can apply to the selected folder only or to all of its subfolders.

-Once saved, the rule runs automatically for all users: deleted content is moved to the archive path, and when overwrites are allowed, the existing version is archived before the new file is saved.
-If a file with the same name already exists in the archive path, a new copy is created by automatically appending numbers to the conflicting filename.
+Once saved, the rule runs automatically for all users.
+Deleted content moves to the archive path.
+When overwrites are allowed, the existing version is archived before the new file is saved.
+If a file with the same name already exists in the archive path, a new copy is created by appending numbers to the conflicting filename.

-Archived items stored through this feature count toward the site’s total storage usage, since they are preserved in the archive path.
+Archived items count toward the site's total storage usage, because they are preserved in the archive path.

 Filename Pattern Examples